wjw465150/GeodeUserGuide/Geode_6(Developing with Apache Geode).md

 If you depend on a JDBC connection, every data store must have a connection to the data source, as shown in the following figure.
 Here the three members require three connections.
 See [Configuring Database Connections Using JNDI](https://geode.apache.org/docs/guide/17/developing/outside_data_sources/configuring_db_connections_using_JNDI.html) for information on how to configure data sources.

-**Note:** Partitioned regions generally require more JDBC connections than distributed regions.
+**注意:** Partitioned regions generally require more JDBC connections than distributed regions.

 ![img](assets/cache_data_loader-1545192090096.svg)